flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 History seems to impose that whenever a console includes a widely-adopted medium like the CD or DVD, it's just a matter of time before that area is cracked.
 Especially since piracy is easier to deliver than homebrew.

-In May 2006 (before the Playstation 3 reached the stores), user 'commodore4eva' released the **Xtreme Firmware**, a replacement DVD reader firmware for the Xbox 360s bundled with early Toshiba-Samsung drives `r cite("anti_piracy-xtreme")`.
+In May 2006 (before the PlayStation 3 reached the stores), user 'commodore4eva' released the **Xtreme Firmware**, a replacement DVD reader firmware for the Xbox 360s bundled with early Toshiba-Samsung drives `r cite("anti_piracy-xtreme")`.
 The new firmware instructed the drive to look for hardcoded security blocks instead, which pirated copies would have relocated.

 The firmware was flashed through the use of ATA commands, but it required a computer with a spare SATA socket and special flashing software.
 Consequently, users had to open up the console and connect the SATA data cable to their computer, run the flasher while the console supplied energy to the drive and then re-assemble everything back.
 The act of flashing emerged from a hidden 'maintenance mode' that was discovered in the drive's firmware, this was subsequently reversed and re-enabled.
 If the process was carried out successfully, the Xbox 360 would now read pirated games just like any genuine one.